mihaipriboi/WRO_Future_Engineers_2025/README.md

   <img src="./images/team/nicola-victor-teodor.jpeg" alt="Nicola Victor Teodor" width="80%">
 </p>

-<b>Age:</b> 18
+<b>Age:</b> 19

-<b>High School:</b> National College of Informatics "Tudor Vianu", Bucharest
+<b>University:</b> 1st year, Delft University of Technology

-<b>Description:</b> Hi!
-I’m Victor from Romania and this is my second WRO season.
-Last year I participated in the RoboMission category and this year I wanted a new challenge.
-I own the fact that I’m a huge nerd: from coding and robotics, to photography, cinema, music, guitar, and even Formula 1.
+<b>Description:</b> Hello!
+I'm Victor from Romania, and I'm very excited for my third WRO season.
+After competing in RoboMission, I moved to the Future Engineers category last year for a new challenge.
+I'm proud to say I placed 7th in the international competition in Istanbul!
+I've come back this year, eager to upgrade our robot and hopefully place even higher.
+Starting this year I took my passion for robotics into an exciting new hobby: working on the electronics for the dashboard of the TU Delft Formula Student Team.
+Outside of robotics, I'm a huge nerd: from coding and engineering, to photography, cinema, music, guitar, and even Formula 1.

 ---